 - Centrally manage and deliver coordinated and targeted research.

 - Improve contextual understanding and engagement across the academic stakeholder group.

 - Capitalise on economic opportunities from universities and other funding bodies, to drive forward research.

-- Develop the next generation of subject matter experts required to underpin the RWM geological disposal programme.
+- Develop the next generation of subject matter experts required to underpin the NWS geological disposal programme.

-Having this knowledge and expertise coordinated across the UK’s academic institutions allows RWM and the Nuclear Decommissioning Authority group, regulators, and supply chain to tap into the latest academic expertise, research and thinking.
+Having this knowledge and expertise coordinated across the UK’s academic institutions allows NWS and the Nuclear Decommissioning Authority group, regulators, and supply chain to tap into the latest academic expertise, research and thinking.

 Finding robust ways to safely clean-up the nuclear legacy is a global grand challenge.